vickieken/Quote-generator/README.md

 ### What I learned

-While working on this project I learnt a bit more on how to make my site much more responsive and beautiful
+While working on this project I learnt a bit more on how to make my site much more responsive and beautiful and I also learnt how to use an API to add voice over to app...

 Below is a code snippet for that: